|B-Cell Lymphoma Follow-Up Flow Panel

 |CXCR4 Mutation Analysis

 Bi-directional sequencing to detect nonsense, frameshift, and other mutations encoding the C-terminus of CXCR4.
 Analyzed range includes detection of the C1013G mutation and spans amino acids L301 to S352.
 Testing is available separately or in combination with three other contributory genes in the BTK Inhibitor Primary Susceptibility Panel.
+Testing is approved for specimens from the state of New York.

 |FOXP1FOX P1 (Forkheadbox-P1) is a transcription factor widely expressed in normal tissues.
 Its expression is commonly deregulated in malignancies.
 FOX P1 is differentially expressed in resting and activated B cells.
 FOX P1 expression has been demonstrated in a subset of diffuse large B-cell lymphomas (DLBCL) and is more common in the non-germinal center (non-GC), activated B-cell type.
 Loss of FOX P1 expression has been correlated with a poor prognosis in solid tumors, such as breast cancer.
 In contrast, high level expression of smaller isoforms of the FOX P1 protein identifies high risk patients with DLBCL.
 The study demonstrated a correlation between strong nuclear positivity and poor prognosis in a subset of patients with BCL2-positive, [t(14;18)]-negative, non-GC DLBCL.||Immunohistochemistry (IHC)|